theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 ### **The brightest and most beautiful place on the Oregon Coast Shines**

-Holiday Lights are set to sparkle again on **Oregon’s Adventure Coast** this season at Shore Acres State Park.
+Holiday Lights are set to sparkle again on **Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston** this season at Shore Acres State Park.
 Perched on the rugged cliffs overlooking the Pacific Ocean, Shore Acres State Park is famous for its beautiful 7-acre botanical gardens and Japanese lily pond.
 Visitors get a chance to stroll through this holiday tradition **every night from 4:30pm to 9:00pm, Thanksgiving through New Year's Eve** – including Christmas Eve and Christmas Day.
 It has become a real holiday tradition for the whole family. **Admission is always free!
 However, parking at Shore Acres any time of the year is $10.
 Or Take the** [**Holiday Lights Shuttle**](/img/holiday-lights-shuttle-faq.pdf) **on Fridays, Saturdays or Sundays for free.**

 ### <a class="learn-more-anywhere-btn" target="_blank" href="https://oregonstateparks.reserveamerica.com/tourParkDetail.do?contractCode=OR&amp;parkId=402381">BOOK PARKING PASS NOW</a>